oliverphil/GroupProject/README.md

     [Hint: Be careful, characters can fight back!]
 11.)
 You may load or save a game at any time via the 'Game' drop down menu 12.)
 It is suggested that you take advantage of the 'Map Editor' in order to create a
-    visualized map of the labrynth as you navigate through it 13.)
+    visualized map of the labyrinth as you navigate through it 13.)
 The game's music can be muted through the options menu

 Usable Items: